Psychological Force

 ReidFerry says...

-Reid’s casual yet confident demeanor helps sell the illusion of a genuine free choice, making the reveal even more impactful.
+Reid uses a pre-written prediction inside an envelope to match the spectator's choice, showcasing a classic psychological force technique.
+His casual yet confident demeanor enhances the illusion of a genuine free choice, making the reveal impactful.

 VanishingIncMagic says...